trussworks/trussels-guide/Trussels-Guide.md

 ### Practice: Affinity Groups
 We also have some private Slack channels specifically for affinity groups — that is, groups formed around shared gender, race, or other identities.

 You can `/list-groups` to see these affinity groups, and then follow the directions to join as appropriate.
-You can also learn more in :lock: [this guide](https://docs.google.com/document/d/1ZNdjjtjT9X7QdNkP25NkZEbYPaMWfnjDm5mZVqIanBo/edit).
+You can also learn more in :lock:[this guide](https://docs.google.com/document/d/1ZNdjjtjT9X7QdNkP25NkZEbYPaMWfnjDm5mZVqIanBo/edit).

 ## Tool: Zoom (videoconferencing)
 We use Zoom for our meetings.
 You’ve already used it when you interviewed and for your onboarding meeting!
-It allows people to join by either video or phone audio. :lock: [If at least one person in a meeting will be distributed, we encourage everyone in the meeting to use Zoom](https://docs.google.com/document/d/1f4Kavn0mxLamvn3AYBMpLHVsF8vgnfcP28IzBaJWn4E/edit).
+It allows people to join by either video or phone audio. :lock:[If at least one person in a meeting will be distributed, we encourage everyone in the meeting to use Zoom](https://docs.google.com/document/d/1f4Kavn0mxLamvn3AYBMpLHVsF8vgnfcP28IzBaJWn4E/edit).

 All employees get a Zoom Pro account, so they can host meetings lasting unlimited minutes for up to 100 participants.